kohshi54/tiny-parrot/README.md

 ```
 SH rs1, rs2, offset -> mem[rs1 + offset] = rs2 & 0x0000ffff
 ```
+* note that 0x0000ffff = half word which is 16 bits. one word is 4 bytes. in hex format 1 bit stand for 4 bits in binary, so 2 digits of hex is 1 byte. threfore in order to achive 32 bit, it needs 2 * 4 = 8 digits in hex.
 ### SB
 ```
 SB rs1, rs2, offset -> mem[rs1 + offset] = rs2 & 0x0000000ff